OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 If you command an object to attack, it can make a single melee attack against a creature within 5 feet of it.
 It makes a slam attack with an attack bonus and bludgeoning damage determined by its size.
 The GM might rule that a specific object inflicts slashing or piercing damage based on its form.

-**_At Higher Levels._** If you cast this spell using a spell slot of 6th level or higher, you can animate two additional objects for each slot level above 5th.
+**_At Higher Levels_**.
+If you cast this spell using a spell slot of 6th level or higher, you can animate two additional objects for each slot level above 5th.

 ##### Antilife Shell